 Thailand made its name as a medical destination in the 1970's.
-Thailand offers top-quality medical care, extremely low cost and a free trip to the beach.
+Medical Tourism in Thailand offers top-quality medical care, extremely low cost and a free trip to the beach.
 Open-heart surgery much less at Bumrungrad, rather than the tens of thousands of dollars it might cost in the United States.
-An outpatient consultation is generally less than $10.
-A complete cardiac examination, including a full range of tests, costs about $100.
-The average hospital bed costs $50 a night.
-Thailand is known for sex-change operations known more formally as gender reassignment surgery, or G.R.S. and a favourite place for people who want to look like Bo Derek.
-Thailand has turned to what it calls comprehensive medical tourism, offering services that range from dental care to cancer treatments.
+According to the Medical Tourism Index (MTI) conducted by the IHRC, Thailand was ranked 18th as the most popular medical tourism destination in 2016.

 The country has 208 private hospitals, of which only 16 are recommended as suitable for foreigners, though the number is expected to grow.
 Visa procedures are simple for patients coming for medical treatment, though visitors from many countries are admitted without visas.